salahjouhaini/Jouhaini/README.md

 Hi Salah Eddine Jouhaini!

 Nice to meet you!
 I'm Salah Eddine Jouhaini, currently a first-year student at Mohammadia School of Engineers.
-I take pride in being a member of the charity club EMI Khayr and the public speaking club EMI Rhetorica.
+I take pride in being a member of it club "it-academie" .

 Currently, I'm immersing myself in various CS basics, such as full-stack development, DevOps, data science, and networking.
 My goal for this year is to establish a strong foundation of general knowledge and satisfy my thirst for learning new things.
 I have a deep interest in technology, coding, and mathematics.